 Welcome to the Society for the Psychological Study of Men and Masculinities (SPSMM), also known as Division 51 of the American Psychological Association!
 My name is Tristan Patterson, and I serve as Chair of the Membership Committee.
 On behalf of all of us here at D51, I am thrilled to have you join this vibrant organization.
 Our goal is to introduce you to the individuals, groups, and activities of Division 51 so that you can get involved in the areas that interest you most.

 SPSMM is one of APA’s newest divisions.
 We have existed for only 18 years as a recognized entity in APA.
 Most current members of SPSMM describe Division 51 as “their real home” in the larger APA.
 APA is a large organization and for some it is hard to figure out how to connect to such a large organization.
 SPSMM is a place where you can plant some roots, have some continuity over time, and personally network with others who share your commitment to the psychology of men, women, and gender.
 Joining Division 51 means having a connection to over 500 other psychologists who value the psychology of men in terms of theory, research, and effective service delivery for men and boys.

 In addition to regularly getting together at conferences throughout the year, many of our members keep in touch by taking part in one (or more!) of the Division 51 listserves.
-To subscribe, contact our listserv administrator, Dr. Gerry Crete to get connected with the D51 community right away!
+To subscribe, contact the membership committee so they can verify your membership and get you connected with the D51 community right away!

 We encourage you to join one or more of these as a great way to virtually “meet” our other members, engage in topical discussions, and learn about current research in the field of men and masculinities with experts in the field: